nickgamb/mindgardenai-site/src/pages/about/index.md

 ### Visual Study Design

-The MindGarden AI Study Designer empowers researchers to visually craft complex study experiences tailored to their participants.
+The MindGarden Study Designer empowers researchers to visually craft complex study experiences tailored to their participants.
 This intuitive tool simplifies the process of creating and managing research protocols.

 ### BCI Device Integration